-A field experiment was established at the Borderview Research Farm located in Alburgh, VT on 21-Apr to investigate the effects of cultivar resistance, fungicide efficacy, and application timing on FHB and DON infection in spring malting barley.
+A field experiment was established at the Borderview Research Farm located in Alburgh, VT on 25-Apr to investigate the effects of cultivar resistance, fungicide efficacy, and application timing on FHB and DON infection in spring wheat.
 The experimental design was a randomized complete block, with a split-plot arrangement of cultivar as the whole-plot and fungicide+timing treatments as the sub-plots.
 The main plot of cultivar included Prosper, a hard red spring wheat with moderately FHB resistant, and Glenn, a hard red spring wheat a FHB resistant variety.
 The fungicide+timing treatments are listed in Table 2.

 The seedbed at the Alburgh location was prepared by conventional tillage methods.
 All plots were managed with practices similar to those used by producers in the surrounding areas (Table 1).
-The previous crop planted at the site was sunflowers.
-Prior to planting the trial area was disked and spike tooth harrowed to prepare for planting.
-The plots were seeded with a Great Plains Cone Seeder on 21-Apr at a seeding rate of 350 live seeds per m2.
+The previous crop planted at the site was corn.
+Prior to planting, the trial area was disked and spike tooth harrowed to prepare for planting.
+The plots were seeded with a Great Plains Cone Seeder on 25-Apr at a seeding rate of 350 live seeds per m.
 Plot size was 5'x 20'.

-When the wheat reached 75-100% flowering (23-Jun), plots were sprayed with the fungicide treatments (Table 2).
-The application was made using a Bellspray Inc. Model T4 backpack sprayer.
+When the wheat reached 75-100% flowering (28-Jun), plots were sprayed with the fungicide treatments (Table 2).
+All but one plot (Control) of each cultivar was inoculated 3 hours (28-Jun), after the flowering treatment was applied, with a spore suspension (40,000 spores/ml) consisting of a mixture of isolates of Fusarium graminearum endemic to the area.
+The Fusarium graminearum spores were multiplied and harvested using the 'Gz conidial suspension inoculum protocol'.
+Five days after the flowering application (3-Jul) plots not previously treated with a fungicide were sprayed with the fungicides treatments except for the control and Fusarium graminearum only plots (Table 2).
+Water was applied at the same rate as the fungicides to the control plots and to those that were only inoculated with Fusarium graminearum.
+The applications were performed with a Bellspray Inc. Model T4 backpack sprayer.
 This model had a carbon dioxide pressurized tank and a four-nozzle boom attachment.
 It sprayed at a rate of 10 gallons per acre.
-All but one plot (Control) of each cultivar was inoculated 24 hours (24-Jun), after the flowering treatment was applied, with a spore suspension (40,000 spores/ml) consisting of a mixture of isolates of Fusarium graminearum endemic to the area.
-The Fusarium graminearum spores were multiplied and harvested using the 'Gz conidial suspension inoculum protocol'.
-Five days after the flowering application

-(28-Jun), plots not previously treated with a fungicide were sprayed with the fungicides treatments except for the control and Fusarium graminearum only plots (Table 2).
-Water was applied at the same rate as the fungicides to the control plots and to those that were only inoculated with Fusarium graminearum.
 Below is a list of the treatment materials evaluated in this trial.
 Descriptions have been provided from manufacturer information.